 There are very few exceptions to this rule so always be safe and check with a local park station or visitor center and find out local laws and regulations.

 There are a number of consistent dump locations that are often easy to find nation-wide.
 Some of the most common are truck stops/travel centers, RV parks/campgrounds, and National Park supplied dump stations.
+Usually it doesn't cost too much to dump your waste and will often be included in the cost of your stay if you are staying at a RV park.
+Some places will still allow you to dump free of charge if you're just stopping in.

 Most travel centers and truck stops will have an option in the facility that will allow RVers to dump their tanks.
 For example, most Pilot/Flying J locations will have an option to dump.
 If you are unsure, always call ahead of time or research online.
 Prices can vary but are often very affordable.
+In reality you shouldn't often need to dump at a truck stop, but it is always good to know they are a viable option.

 It can sometime be a chore to find a place that allows you to dump your RV's holding tanks but it is becoming easier as time goes on!
 Now days a quick google search can garner great resources for your trip and keep your mind on the road.
 In the next section we will talk about the best ways to find a dump location.